-4.4.3.5 Directive 2011/99/EU of the European Parliament and of the Council of 13 December 2011 on the European protection order equivalent authority in one EU country to issue a European protection order when the protected person moves to another EU country.
-European Protection order directive works in duet with Regulation (EU) No 606/2013138 which introduces a simple process of certification so that an order issued in one EU country can be quickly and easily recognised in another.
+4.4.3.5 Directive 2011/99/EU of the European Parliament and of the Council of 13 December 2011 on the European protection order to another EU country.
+European Protection order directive works in duet with Regulation (EU) No 606/2013 which introduces a simple process of certification so that an order issued in one EU country can be quickly and easily recognised in another.

-This directive137 allows victims of violence, notably domestic violence and stalking, to continue to enjoy protection from offenders when they move to another EU country.
-Directive sets out rules allowing a judge or
+This directive allows victims of violence, notably domestic violence and stalking, to continue to enjoy protection from offenders when they move to another EU country.
+Directive sets out rules allowing a judge or equivalent authority in one EU country to issue a European protection order when the protected person moves

-[&]quot;European Protection order directive", Official Journal of the EU, no. L 338, 21/12/2011.
-Available at: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32011L0099 (accessed: 26/05/2021).
+&lt;sup>179 "European Protection order directive", Official Journal of the EU, no. L 338, 21/12/2011.
+Available at: https://eurlex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32011L0099 (accessed: 26/05/2021).